GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 **What's the security benefit?**

 By doing this, a script with top-level access allows the frames it adds itself to use Attribution Reporting.
 This isn't an issue, because only a third-party script that is trusted by the site should be given top-level access anyway.
-The main security advantage of the policy lies somewhere else: frames that were not added via a top-level script should not be trusted by default to register sources or triggers, hence the requirement for the top-level site to explicitly enable the API for these.
+The main security advantage of the policy lies somewhere else: frames that were not added via a top-level script should not be trusted by default to register sources or triggers (unless their embedder is already trusted).
+This is why the top-level site is required to explicitly enable the API for these iframes

 {% endAside %}